busoc/propsect/README.md

 * Baseline Data Collection
 * Undefined

+# Globbing

+pattern can be passed to the location option in the module tables.
+This pattern have the following synyax:

+* ?: match a single character
+* *: match zero or multiple characters
+* []: match a character in the given set of characters
+* **: match any levels of sub directories
+* !(): negate a matching
+* @(): match alternative
+* ?(): match zero or one time the given pattern
+* +(): match at least one time the given pattern
+* *(): match zero or multiples time the given pattern

 # Supported hash algorithms

 prospect can generate the digest for the data files with the following well known